The Boldest Makeup Products for Anti-Minimalists

 NARS Climax Mascara

-Like the brand's classic Orgasm blush, this naughty-named mascara promises ample volume so your lashes can really flourish.
+This naughty-named mascara, like the brand's classic Orgasm blush, promises ample volume so your lashes can really flourish.

 $24 at NARS Cosmetics